-The best way to become an Urban Ranger is to get involved in ELK’s Leadership Corps (maybe link the text to the LC program info) program.
+The best way to become an Urban Ranger is to get involved in ELK’s Leadership Corps program.
 All high school students are welcome to join the monthly meetings that are held in the Montbello Community.
 Participants in Leadership Corps gain leadership experience and professional skills that set them up for success in the application process.
-The application to be an Urban Ranger can be found here: Urban Ranger Job Description_2022.
-Applicants will be interviewed this month and and the final selection is made the first week of May.
+Stay tuned for our 2024 Urban Ranger application.

 - Become an environmental educator and teach youth how to fish and explore nature